dfoerderreuther/aemcluster/README.md

 **General: Please rename the cloned directory from aemcl to aemcluster.
 Otherwise docker-compose will use "aemcl" as project name and the following commands will not work without changing.**

+Please copy cq-quickstart-6.1.0.jar and license.properties to aem/files/.

 ## mongo cluster:

     docker-compose up

+This will boot up a mongo cluster with three nodes (primary, secondary and arbiter), an aem author instance which connects to the mongo cluster, one aem publish instance and one apache dispatcher.

 ### or if you already have a backup of the database:

+Boot up mongo cluster

     docker-compose -f docker-compose-mongo.yml up